MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 expressed in terms of the isoneutral slopes subject to the boundary condition of zero value on upper and lower boundaries.
 The horizontal bolus velocities are then the vertical derivative of these functions.
-Here in lies a problem highlighted by :cite:`gretal:98`: the bolus velocities involve multiple derivatives on the potential density field, which can consequently give rise to noise.
-Griffies :cite:`gr:98` points out that the GM bolus fluxes can be identically written as a skew flux which involves fewer differential operators.
+Here in lies a problem highlighted by Griffies et al. :cite:`gretal:98`: the bolus velocities involve multiple derivatives on the potential density field, which can consequently give rise to noise.
+Griffies et al. point out that the GM bolus fluxes can be identically written as a skew flux which involves fewer differential operators.
 Further, combining the skew flux formulation and Redi scheme, substantial cancellations take place to the